Teams

 You can use this when you define a workflow where you specify that an email will be sent to the project manager if you change the status of the project on Realization.

-Teams can also be used for reporting - users with lower level of permissions can add time sheets only to projects they are part of as team members.
+Teams can also be used for reporting - users with lower levels of permissions can add time sheets only to projects they are part of as team members.
 This also guarantees that costs are assigned to right the project.

 Clicking the Next button in the right part of the window will move you to the next step of team editing.
 There you can add a role to each user (team member).